 DUI Criminal History

-Behavioral health professionals who contact our office frequently ask our attorney’s if state law allows abehavioral health professional with a DUI crime or conviction to get a license with theArizona Behavioral Health Board?
+Behavioral health professionals, who contact our office frequently ask our attorneys if state law allows abehavioral health professional with a DUI crime or conviction to get a license with theArizona Behavioral Health Board.
 The short answer is yes.
 An ArizonaBehavioral Health Professional DUI will not necessarily prevent abehavioral health professional from obtaining a license or a career in the health field.
-However, the Board (which handles all complaints) has a public policy on their website which covers the details of what circumstancesbehavioral health professional with a case that resulted in a felony DUI criminal conviction can get a license.
+However, the Board (which handles all complaints) has a public policy on their website which covers the details of what circumstancesbehavioral health professionals with a case that resulted in a felony DUI criminal conviction can get a license.

 Disclosing a Criminal Record for an Arizona Applicant